anotherAsad/AdvancedVLSIdesign/README.md

 ![graph](./Pictures/Drawings/broadcast_fir_symmetric.png)

-The symmetry exploitation only works for non-parallel implementations, because in parallel implimentations, the coefficients of subfilters (decomposed filters H0, H1, H2 etc.) are not symmetric.
+The symmetry exploitation only works for non-parallel implementations, because in parallel implementations, the coefficients of subfilters (decomposed filters H0, H1, H2 etc.) are not symmetric.

 <h3>6.
 L2 Parallel Form</h3>